|Nutrition Facts (per serving)|

 Gather the ingredients.

-Split each hot dog or sausage lengthwise while keeping two halves together.
+Split each hot dog or sausage lengthwise while keeping 2 halves together.

 Heat a sauté or grill pan on high heat.
 Add oil, onions, and salt and sauté or grill for 2 to 3 minutes or until slightly softened and browned.
 Make sure to do this on high heat to get good golden color and flavor.